 6.3.1 Reliability Network Upgrades and Local Delivery Network Upgrades

-RNUs, and LDNUs will be identified on the basis of all Scheduling Coordinators long-term in the current Queue Cluster regardless of whether they have selected Wheeling Through Deliverability option (A) or (B).
+RNUs, and LDNUs will be identified on the basis of all Scheduling Coordinators requesting a long-term Wheeling Through Priority in the current Queue Cluster regardless of whether they have selected Wheeling Through Deliverability option (A) or (B).

 6.3.2 Area Delivery Network Upgrades

-The Phase II Long-Term Wheeling Through Assessment will identify ADNUs for Scheduling Coordinators requesting long-term who have selected Wheeling Through Deliverability option (B).
+The Phase II Long-Term Wheeling Through Assessment will identify ADNUs for Scheduling Coordinators requesting a long-term Wheeling Through Priority who have selected Wheeling Through Deliverability option (B).
 The Deliverability Assessment Base Case for the Phase II Long-Term Wheeling Through Assessment will include requests for Wheeling Through Deliverability option (A) in the current Long-Term Wheeling Through Study Cycle and earlier queued requests that will utilize TP Deliverability in a total amount that fully utilizes but does not exceed the available TP Deliverability.

-If the sum of the MW capacity of the Option (A) Generating Facilities under the GIDAP, the earlier-queued Generating Facilities under the GIDAP, and the Upgrades needed to accommodate the requests long-term under this LTWTP utilizing TP Deliverability in an area is less than or equal to the total TP Deliverability in any electrical area, the Deliverability Assessment Base Case will include all such Option (A) Generating Facilities, earlier-queued Generating Facilities, and requests for long-term in the electrical area.
+If the sum of the MW capacity of the Option (A) Generating Facilities under the GIDAP, the earlier-queued Generating Facilities under the GIDAP, and the Upgrades needed to accommodate the requests for a long-term Wheeling Through Priority under this LTWTP utilizing TP Deliverability in an area is less than or equal to the total TP Deliverability in any electrical area, the Deliverability Assessment Base Case will include all such Option (A) Generating Facilities, earlier-queued Generating Facilities, and requests for a long-term Wheeling Through Priority in the electrical area.

-If the sum of the MW capacity of the Option (A) Generating Facilities under the GIDAP, the earlier-queued Generating Facilities under the GIDAP, and the Upgrades needed to accommodate the requests for long-term under this LTWTP utilizing TP Deliverability in an area exceeds the TP Deliverability in any electrical area, the Deliverability Assessment Base Case will include a representative subset of such Option (A) Generating Facilities, earlier-queued Generating Facilities, and Upgrades that fully utilizes but does not exceed the TP Deliverability.
+If the sum of the MW capacity of the Option (A) Generating Facilities under the GIDAP, the earlier-queued Generating Facilities under the GIDAP, and the Upgrades needed to accommodate the requests for a long-term Wheeling Through Priority under this LTWTP utilizing TP Deliverability in an area exceeds the TP Deliverability in any electrical area, the Deliverability Assessment Base Case will include a representative subset of such Option (A) Generating Facilities, earlier-queued Generating Facilities, and Upgrades that fully utilizes but does not exceed the TP Deliverability.

-After the CAISO has modeled the Option (A) Generating Facilities under the GIDAP, as described above, the CAISO will add Option (B) Generating Facilities under the GIDAP and Upgrades needed to accommodate the requests for long-term under this LTWTP to the Deliverability Assessment Base Case.
+After the CAISO has modeled the Option (A) Generating Facilities under the GIDAP, as described above, the CAISO will add Option (B) Generating Facilities under the GIDAP and Upgrades needed to accommodate the requests for a long-term Wheeling Through Priority under this LTWTP to the Deliverability Assessment Base Case.
 ADNUs that are identified as needed for each electrical area will be assigned to such Option (B) Generating Facilities and Upgrades based upon their flow impacts.

 6.4 Cost Responsibility for Reliability Network Upgrades

-If the Group Study includes both requests for a long-term and generator Interconnection Requests, the cost responsibility for final, non-short-circuit related Reliability Network Upgrades identified in the Phase II Long-Term Wheeling Through Assessment and the Interconnection Study will be assigned to all requests for long-term and all Interconnection Requests in proportion to the maximum megawatt amount of each request.
-Cost responsibility for final Reliability Network Upgrades identified in the Phase II Long-Term Wheeling Through Assessment will be assigned to Scheduling Coordinators requesting a long-term regardless of whether the Scheduling Coordinator has selected option (A) or (B).
+If the Group Study includes both requests for a long-term Wheeling Through Priority and generator Interconnection Requests, the cost responsibility for final, non-short-circuit related Reliability Network Upgrades identified in the Phase II Long-Term Wheeling Through Assessment and the Interconnection Study will be assigned to all requests for a long-term Wheeling Through Priority and all Interconnection Requests in proportion to the maximum megawatt amount of each request.
+Cost responsibility for final Reliability Network Upgrades identified in the Phase II Long-Term Wheeling Through Assessment will be assigned to Scheduling Coordinators requesting a long-term Wheeling Through Priority regardless of whether the Scheduling Coordinator has selected option (A) or (B).

 The Maximum Cost Exposure will include the full cost of Reliability Network Upgrades that are Assigned Network Upgrades and Conditionally Assigned Network Upgrades.
 The CAISO may reduce the Maximum cost Exposure consistent with the discussion herein.